Information regarding the coronavirus

-Finally, this is a complex time for all of us.
-Know you're not on your own.
-If you are having a hard time, please seek help.
-Our employees and students can contact their manager or study advisor at any time.
+In conclusion, this is a difficult time for all of us.
+Please know that you are not alone.
+If you are having a hard time, seek help.
+Our staff and students can always turn to their manager or study advisor for help.